 THE AVERAGE COST OF TRANSPORTATION IS $8 PER DAY

-The full English breakfast is stacked with a smorgasbord of goodies: eggs, potatoes, sausage, kidney beans, toast and tomatoes.
+The full English breakfast is stacked with a smorgasbord of goodies: eggs, potatoes, sausage, baked beans, toast and tomatoes.
 Shepherd’s pie is a national indulgence, but it is not exactly a pie, more like a casserole of meat and gravy.
 The beloved pie and mash is set up with two flaky pastries sandwiching meat stacked next to mashed potatoes and smothered in gravy.
 It’s a tasty way to feast.

 When it comes to eating out, you will find breakfast to be a bit cheaper than lunch and dinner even when you go for the full traditional English breakfast for $9.
 If you’re not a big breakfast person, go for a croissant and a cappuccino and dish out $7 for the whole shebang.

-Lunchtime is a casual happening and might consist of a sandwich for $8 (they are known to use butter instead of mayo), a traditional English pie with various meats for $11, a sausage, mash and gravy plate for $11 or a plate of chips (also known as French fries) for $4.
+Lunchtime is a casual happening and might consist of a sandwich for $8 (we are known to use butter instead of mayo), a traditional English pie with various meats for $11, a sausage, mash and gravy plate for $11 or a plate of chips (also known as French fries) for $4.
 If you want a lunchtime beer at a restaurant you can save a few bucks as they run for $5 in casual cafes versus the pricier option of $7 in a pub.
 8 14 28

 Dinner is the most expensive spurge but it’s usually worth it.
 Fish and chips run for $21 but if you do it right, you’ll want to buy two!
-Fish and chips were my go-to during my time in London but not all dishes are created equal.
+Fish and chips are my go-to during my time in London but not all dishes are created equal.
 Some are cheaper ($10) during the lunchtime hour but be mindful of the difference in price and tastiness.
 Grilled cod, flounder or salmon starts at $15 while a good steak will go for $20.
 A glass of wine starts at $8 and cocktails start at $10.
 Keep in mind, if you eat in a gastro pub, you’re more likely to see meal prices drop to about half of those in a proper restaurant but the quality is still high enough to do the trick!

 After you’ve eaten your way through the city it’s ok to step outside the traditional English cuisine to taste the many flavors from all over the world.
 With an abundance of individuals from different cultures and backgrounds residing in London it’s sensible that their country’s cuisine has also set up shop.
 There is an overload of outside influence across the city.
 If you are craving any type of food derived from any culture, chances are there is a restaurant serving it.